MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <details>

-<summary>We have followed the documentation, but the user accounts fail to sync AAD and Moodle.
+<summary>We have followed the documentation, but the user accounts fail to sync Microsoft Entra ID and Moodle.
 What should we do?</summary>

 The issue can be resolved before users perform the **Delta token clean up** as a final troubleshooting step.